glixingxian/Design-Pattern/observer_pattern/README.md

 # Observer Pattern

-Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects will be notified automatically.
+Observer pattern is used when there is one-to-many relationship between objects such as **if one object is modified**, **its depenedent objects will be notified automatically**.

 A simple exemple: